waymo-research/waymax/README.md

 ## Citing Waymax

-If you use Waymax for your own research, please cite Waymax using the following bibtex entry:
+If you use Waymax for your own research, please cite Waymax in accordance with the requirements of the Waymax License Agreement for Non-Commercial Use, including using the following bibtex entry:

 ```
 @inproceedings{waymax,